Moment expansion method for composite open quantum systems including a damped oscillator mode: Analysis of numerical accuracy

-For the parameter values $(u,g) = (2,5)$, the resulting numerical errors for the initial states $A$ and $B$ are shown in Figs.$\,$\ref{errors_position} $(a)$ and $(b)$, respectively.
-In both cases, with sufficiently small values of $\Delta x$, the numerical errors in the long-time domain are smaller than the plateaued results in the Fock basis.
-Detailed behavior differs between Figs.$\,$\ref{errors_position} $(a)$ and $(b)$.
-By performing numerical tests for various other initial states, it turned out that the result behaves as Fig.$\,$\ref{errors_position} $(a)$ whenever $\braket{\sigma_x} = 0$ at initial time or, equivalently, whenever the asymptotic state is given by $I_2/2$.
+For the parameter values $(u,g) = (2,5)$, the resulting numerical errors are shown in Fig.$\,$\ref{fig:errors_position_A}.
+It shows that the numerical errors in the long-time domain are smaller than the plateaued results in the Fock basis.
+By performing numerical tests for various other initial states, it turned out that the result behaves as Fig.$\,$\ref{fig:errors_position_A} whenever ${\rm tr}_S(\rho_S(0) \sigma_x) = 0$ or, equivalently, whenever the asymptotic state is given by $I_2/2$.
 In such cases, the errors in the long-time domain are reduced to the order of $10^{-16}$.
 While the error grows in the short time domain, better accuracy can be achieved by decreasing $\Delta x$.
-When $\braket{\sigma_x} \ne 0$ at initial time, on the other hand, the larger errors remain in the long-time domain as in Fig.$\,$\ref{errors_position} $(b)$.
-Decreasing $\Delta x$ reduces them to the order of $10^{-10} - 10^{-11}$, but not smaller.
-The numerical errors in the long-time domain originate from the poor reproduction of $\braket{\sigma_x}$; we observed that, while $\braket{\sigma_y} = \braket{\sigma_z} = 0$ holds in the machine precision order, the value of $\braket{\sigma_x}$, which is independent of time in the exact solution, constantly increases by about $10^{-14}$ at each time step $0.01$.
-We have not yet found a way to resolve this issue.
+The other cases in which ${\rm tr}_S(\rho_S(0) \sigma_x) \ne 0$ are explored in Appendix \ref{app:plateau_x}.
+In these cases, we could also reduce the numerical errors below the plateau value.

 In the Fock basis, we mentioned in Sec.$\,$\ref{subsec:NumAccuracy_plateau} that $\rho_S^{\rm comp}$ diverges with larger values of $u$.
 This could not be resolved by increasing the truncation level $N_{\rm tr}$.
 In the position basis, on the other hand, we were able to obtain stable results with enlarged position space and small $\Delta x$.
 For instance, when $(u,g) = (4,5)$, the errors at $t = 10$ can be reduced to the order of $10^{-10}$ with $N_x = 2000 \ (-20 \leq x < 20, dx = 0.02)$, while the result with the Fock basis blows up even with $N_{\rm tr} = 2000$.